R-js/libRmath.js/README.md

 # libRmath.js

-Javascript ( TypeScript ) Pure Implementation of Statistical R "core" numerical libRmath.so library found here https://svn.r-project.org/R/trunk/src/nmath/
+Javascript ( TypeScript ) Pure Implementation of Statistical R "core" numerical `libRmath.so` library found here https://svn.r-project.org/R/trunk/src/nmath/

+### Summary

+Porting `R` core is a daunting task, we want to achieve R fidelity on all functions that are ported from `R` to ```javascript``` by using static fixtures (generated in R language) to guarantee exact output replication of the ported functions.

+All functions in lib-R-core has been re-written to `Javascript` (`Typescript`).
+We are now in process of testing against fixture files generated from R and to prove fidelity with `R`.

+#### Node and Web

+The module is an umd The build process will package everything into a final file which can be used in a `<script>` tag or included with your favorite build system (webpack).

 ## Installation